C/2006 A1 (Pojmański): Observational history

 Pojmański discovered the comet as a 12th-magnitude object in the night sky using the Las Campanas Observatory in Chile as part of the All Sky Automated Survey (ASAS).
-Kazimieras Cernis at the Institute of Theoretical Physics and Astronomy at Vilnius, Lithuania, located it the same night and before the announcement of Pojmański's discovery, in ultraviolet images taken a few days earlier by the SWAN instrument aboard the SOHO satellite.
+Kazimieras Cernis at the Institute of Theoretical Physics and Astronomy at Vilnius, Lithuania, located it the same night and before the announcement of Pojmański's discovery, in ultraviolet images taken a few days earlier by the SWAN instrument aboard the Solar and Heliospheric Observatory (SOHO).
 A pre-discovery picture was later found from 29 December 2005.

 At the time of its discovery, the comet was roughly 181 e6km from the Sun.
 But orbital elements indicated that on 22 February 2006, it would reach perihelion at a distance of 83 e6km.

 The comet moved on a northward path across the night sky, and reached maximum brightness around the beginning of March.
 Comet Pojmański reached the very fringe of naked-eye visibility at about magnitude 5, and was best visible through binoculars or a telescope.
 It could be found in the dawn sky within the constellation Capricornus, close to the horizon in the northern hemisphere, during late February, but viewing circumstances became better for the northern hemisphere as the comet departed southern skies and continued north.

 Comet Pojmański (C/2006 A1) from Mt.
 Laguna, March 2, 2006.

 By early March, the comet was located in Aquila, the Eagle, and by March 7 was located in the constellation Delphinus.

 Comet Pojmański brightened more than initially estimated, perhaps due to over-cautious estimates by astronomers.
 It had previously been estimated to reach a maximum brightness of around 6.5 magnitude, but became considerably brighter.

 During the comet's appearance, it sported a tail of three to seven degrees (six to fourteen times the apparent lunar diameter) and a coma of up to about 10 arcseconds.